raven-os/nbuild/docs/source/index.rst

 This documentation covers all types and functions that can be found in a build manifest or in nbuild itself.

 It is made of two major modules: the :py:mod:`core` module and the :py:mod:`stdlib` module.
-The first one contains functions only used by :py:mod:`nbuild` or by :py:mod:`stdlib` and shouldn't be used by a build manifest.
+The first one contains functions only used by :py:mod:`nbuild` or by :py:mod:`stdlib` and should not be used by a build manifest.
 On the other hand, :py:mod:`stdlib` is made to be used by build manifests.

 Indices and tables